 How do you make a PowerPoint master template?
 What is its role?

 “The master template is the top slide in a hierarchy of slides.
 It stores information about PowerPoint layouts and PowerPoint themes.
 The information includes background, fonts, colors, effects, placeholder sizes, and positioning.
-In other words, the master template is the mother of all the settings in the presentation to come, so it’s essential to get this one right!
-It’s here that you set the fonts and logos and so on, and they’ll be applied to all proceeding slides.
+In other words, the master template is what all the settings in the presentation to come are based on, so it’s essential to get this one right!
+It’s here that you set the fonts and logos and design, and they’ll be applied to all proceeding slides.

 To build a master template, we start all templates with our ‘base template’ which contains all our domain knowledge from the past 15 years.
 Of course, anyone can start building a template based on the Microsoft ‘blank’ – and you might get a good product out of it.
 However, if you are building templates for your colleagues in a corporate setting, the tested and proven quality from a professional template agency is a must.”